exonum/exonum-doc/src/advanced/consensus/consensus-details.md

 PoL is greater than recorded one (has a higher priority), in cases when 1) there is no PoL recorded 2) the recorded PoL corresponds to a proposal with a smaller round number.
 So PoLs are [partially ordered][partial_ordering].
-A node must replace stored PoL with a greater one.
+A node must replace the stored PoL with a greater PoL if it is collected by the node during message processing.

 As specified in [requests algorithm](requests.md#algorithm-for-sending-requests), node deletes stored data (`RequestState`) about sent request when the the